nantoni/nantoni.github.io/_posts/work/2018-04-23-multiplexer-driver.md

 display_date:
 categories: work
 img: "/assets/images/IMG_20180614_231126.jpg"
-description: After getting used to the uiautomator tool for future tasks we were asked to write a driver for a device they needed to use for their tests.
+description: After getting used to the uiautomator tool for future tasks we were asked to write a driver for a device our colleagues needed to use in their test environment.
 ---

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;{{ page.description }}